fralau/mkdocs-mermaid2-plugin/README.md

     - https://unpkg.com/mermaid/dist/mermaid.min.js
 ```

 > **Note:** Don't forget to include the mermaid.min.js (local or remotely) in your `mkdocs.yml`.
-If you want to be on the safe side, you may want to specify a version that you know is workin, e.g. `https://unpkg.com/mermaid@8.5.2/dist/mermaid.min.js`
+If you want to be on the safe side, you may want to specify a version that you know is working for you, e.g. `https://unpkg.com/mermaid@8.7.0/dist/mermaid.min.js`

 > **Note:**  If you declare plugins you need to declare _all_ of them,
 > including `search` (which would otherwise have been installed by default.)